 "The Knowledge Transfer Partnership created a framework for WSP to invest in developing an innovative product which is designed to be a market leader."Alastair Atkinson, Technical Director, WSP UK Ltd

 The Business Development team at the University of Surrey has a wealth of experience in supporting successful Knowledge Transfer Partnerships.
 We manage a diverse portfolio of KTP projects collaborating with both SMEs and large corporates, thus, reflecting the vast range of expertise and technical know-how available across the University of Surrey.

 We will work closely with your organisation, supporting the KTP project from the initial introduction and scoping, through to the development of the business case, and through to the drafting and submission of the proposal.
 In addition, we provide continuous post-award support to the partnership up to the project’s completion.

 If you would like to find out more about how a KTP can help you develop your business, access academic expertise, improve your organisation’s performance and become more competitive and productive, please contact the Business Development team.

 - Email: email@example.com

 - Tel: 01483 682050

-Current KTP projects
+Current and recent KTP projects

 To create an updated set of products benefiting from a new hybrid human-machine approach to DLP deployment, aimed at minimising human intervention during initial product deployment by learning from user behaviour to infer document classification.